marciovmartins/futsite-modular-monolith/doc/architecture/decisions/0009-architecture-design.md

 We will use one layer architecture for CRUDs where the domain structure is the same of the presented data.

 E.g.:

 - ..modularmonolith.players.PlayerEntity
 - ..modularmonolith.players.PlayerSpringRestRepository

-It is allowed to have subpackages inside of each layer.
+It is allowed to have subpackages inside each layer.
 Pay attention to do not introduce unnecessary complexity.

 ## Consequences